-means in relation to a listed heritage place, a defined area around a listed heritage place which itself is not specifically listed but which is an area identified to protect the context of a heritage place from effects that could detract from or reduce the heritage values of that listed heritage place, including view shafts of that heritage place from a public place or from within the setting.
-They include the contents of that area such as trees, gardens, buildings, and structures that form the context for the heritage place.
+Means in relation to a scheduled heritage place, a defined area around a scheduled heritage place which itself is not specifically scheduled but which is an area identified to protect the context of a heritage place from effects that could detract from or reduce the heritage values of that scheduled heritage place, including view shafts of that heritage place from a public place or from within the setting.
+They include the contents of that area such as trees, gardens, buildings and structures that form the context for the heritage place.